kin-labs/kin-ios-ramp-demo/README.md

 end
 ```

 On your demo folder's root, install the pod files.
-This will bring the Ramp's SDK into your project
+This will bring the Ramp SDK into your project

 ```
 pod install